drtirnadeb/skindx-ai-lesion-classifier/README.md

 🤝 This project was built in collaboration with **Ashabari Majumdar**, whose discussion, support and insights were invaluable throughout development.

 If you found this project useful, feel free to ⭐️ the repo or share the Hugging Face demo!

----

-## 📜 License

-MIT License – please credit if you use or adapt this work.